On repeated (continuous) weak measurements of a single copy of an unknown quantum state: Repeated weak measurements on a single copy

-Paraoanu has investigated the so called \emph{partial measurements} \cite{sorinpartial,sorinrepeat}.
-Using a combination of repeated measurements and the possibility of reversing such measurements, he too has concluded the impossibility of obtaining any information about single unknown states. \acknowledgments{The author acknowledges warm hospitality at TIFR-TCIS, Hyderabad where this work was done.
-He thanks Rama Govindarajan for a perceptive remark on conditional probabilities.
+\acknowledgments{The author acknowledges warm hospitality at TIFR-TCIS, Hyderabad where this work was done.
+He thanks Rama Govindarajan for a perceptive remark on conditional probabilities that simplified the approach to the problem considerably.
 He thanks M.D.
-Srinivas for many discussions on repeated measurements.
+Srinivas for an incisive discussion on repeated measurements.
 He acknowledges support from DST, India for the project IR/S2/PU-001/2008. }